BrunoKrugel/resume/doc/resume_en.md

 - Creation of Load tests for microservices.
 - Using Go, NodeJS, AWS, Grafana, Datadog, Docker and Redis daily basis.

+**AdSimplifier (01/2023 - Now)**

+*Fullstack Developer (01-2023 - Now)*

+-

 **SAP Labs Latin America (04/2017 – 06/2022)**

 *Software Developer (12/2019 - 06/2022)*

 - Integration of Tax Service into S/4 HANA, localizing business scenarios to support taxes calculation.
 - Development and maintenance of dashboard for Document and Reporting Compliance using Fiori and CDS Views.
 - Development and maintenance of microservices-based architecture with a variety of different programming languages and technologies.
 - Configuration and maintenance of GitHub repositories.
 - Experience in developing software using Test Driven Development.
 - Configuration and maintenance of pipelines using Jenkins.